-The summer of 2023 continues our focus on the provision of healthy, well-balanced, diverse, and appropriate foods for our campers and staff throughout the summer.
+The summer of 2025 continues our focus on the provision of healthy, well-balanced, diverse, and appropriate foods for our campers and staff throughout the summer.
 Working with experienced food service staff and the support of nutritionists and experts in the field, we are excited to continue to offer menus and meals this summer that are both nutritious and delicious.

-All food served at Chestnut Lake is prepared and served in a "Nut Free" environment.
+All food served at Chestnut Lake is prepared and served in a "Nut Free" and "Sesame Sensitive" environment.
 This means that we do not allow any nuts or nut products to be used or distributed in camp for any meals or snacks, including at Canteen.
-We also make sure that any trips offsite follow the same guidelines.
-Our cooks prepare meals that are nutritious, plentiful, and offer variety regardless of these restrictions.
+In terms of sesame, the change in policy this year to include sesame as one of the standard allergens has made it increasingly difficult to keep products out of camp that MAY contain sesame and/or be manufactured in an environment where sesame is present.
+We also make sure that any trips off-site follow the same guidelines.
+Our cooks prepare meals that are nutritious, plentiful and offer variety regardless of these restrictions.

 Many of our campers and staff have their own dietary needs and may have food allergies, so we substitute acceptable items whenever needed.
 There are always alternative meals for those with allergies or legitimate restrictions (i.e., gluten free, celiac, food allergies, vegetarian, etc.), and our Specialty Foods Coordinator works with our staff on site to help ensure the delivery of these specific meals and items throughout the session.
-Intake conversations with families to discuss their child's needs (when they have unique and important dietary restrictions or food allergies) are scheduled and held by Amanda Wachstein, and then Amanda and Ann Selkow support our Specialty Foods Coordinator throughout the summer to ensure continuity of care in this area.
+Intake conversations with families to discuss their child's needs (when they have unique and important dietary restrictions or food allergies) are scheduled before the summer and our Specialty Foods Coordinator will guide these services throughout the summer.